tytydraco/yessleep/out/Where_I_come_from_we_dont_believe_in_ghosts_or_spirits_We_have_our_own_frightening_creatures_We_call_them_Jinns.md

 In the spot where the man tapped, it said: " The killers confessed that all of the victims apprehended were attacked on the same spot, with no chance of escape.
 With the exception of one taxi driver who was about to stop in front of them one night at the end of August. "

 " That one was lucky.
-It was as if he had been stolen from us by some Jinn,"said one of the killers to the police.
+It was as if a Jinn had been stolen him from us,"said one of the killers to the police.

 A photograph showed them being driven back to a police vehicle.
 One was tall, while the other was very short and skinny.

-My heart dropped into my stomach.
+My heart sank into my stomach.
+I'm doomed.

+When I looked up, the security guard gave me a concerned look, because we both know. *If you can see a Jinn, they can see you too.*